 In addition to the onions, this burger holds up well to any condiments you can throw at it.
 I prefer a quick aioli with mashed avocado and sweet/spicy peppers.
 Mama Lil’s are my favorite.
 Have you tried them?

-Oh hey, if you’re a sandwich lover like me, then join me on Pinterest where I’m pinning the most delicious vegan and vegetarian sandwiches from bloggers around the web.
+Oh hey, if you’re a sandwich lover like me, then join me on Pinterest where I’m pinning the most delicious vegan and vegetarian sandwiches (and burgers) from bloggers around the web.
+And…

 Black Bean Walnut Burgers with Saucy Sweet Onions